Advanced and Intermediate Riders

 Having said that, our wranglers do know where there are safe areas to lope or go faster.

-The main thing the wranglers will be looking for is if the rider has his/her horse under control.
+The main thing we are looking for is if the rider has his/her horse under control at all gates and rides with balance.